B.A. (1967), History, Harvard University

 I hope eventually to publish a study of the role of optimism in recent American wars, from Vietnam through Iraq.
 I will be comparing the case of Vietnam 1967-68 with other cases before and after that.

 I have for more than thirty years been writing an overall history of the Vietnam War, tentatively titled Means and Ends: The Logic of Vietnam.
 I have a draft of about 100,000 words, but completion is still years away.
-My book on Tonkin Gulf was a section of this that grew to become a separate book, the section on the Tet Offensive is now doing the same, and other sections may also do so before I complete and publish the overall history.
+My book on Tonkin Gulf was a section of this that grew to become a separate book.
+The section on the Tet Offensive has now done the same, and other sections may also do so before I complete and publish the overall history.